-201. Control center of craft [See Guidance]
+201. Control center of yacht

-- 1. A control center is to be arranged from which control and surveillance of the craft can be exercised both under normal conditions and in an emergency.
+- 1. A control center is to be arranged from which control and surveillance of the yacht can be exercised both under normal conditions and in an emergency.

 - 2. Controls and indicating instruments are to be provided for the following functions

-- Steering
+- (1) Steering

-- Propulsive power
+- (2) Propulsive power

-- Fire extinguishing primary system
+- (3) Fire extinguishing primary system

-- Ventilation fans
+- (4) Ventilation fans

-- Ventilation dampers against fire
+- (5) Ventilation dampers against fire

-- Fuel oil pumps and fuel quick closing valves
+- (6) Fuel oil pumps and fuel quick closing valves

-- Bilge system in machinery spaces
+- (7) Bilge system in machinery spaces

-- Alarms
+- (8) Alarms